 - Burial and funeral expenses.

-In some cases, a personal representative unrelated to the family may file a claim on behalf of the estate of the deceased.
-The court may award damages to the estate, including:
+In some cases, a personal representative unrelated to the family may file a claim on behalf of the deceased’s estate.
+The court may award these damages to the estate:

 - Lost wages from the date the victim was injured until his or her death